sakumura/WorkFluentPy/README.md

 ## How it Works

-"start_xyz.bat" performs the following sequence of operations:
+`start_xyz.bat` performs the following sequence of operations:

 1. Activates an arbitrary Anaconda environment ('base' is used as an example here, but this can be changed to any environment name).
 2. Moves to the directory where the xyz.py script resides.